Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 end
 ```

-9.Set the "ta da da daa" brandish sound when picking up the item.
+9. Set the "ta da da daa" brandish sound when picking up the item.
 This will be false because it would be strange for this to happen on a simple gem.
 Normally, this happens when a chest is open.
 The function for that is `self:set_brandish_when_picked(false/true)`.

 ```lua
 function item:on_created()